Bomba Tapas Bar and Rooftop, Melbourne, Victoria © Roberto Seba

-Sitting atop Fitzroy’s funky Naked for Satan, Naked in the Sky offers views across the city and down Brunswick Street.
+Sitting atop Fitzroy’s funky Naked for Satan, Naked Upstairs offers views across the city and down Brunswick Street.
 Downstairs you’ll find a selection of cheap and cheerful pintxos (bite-size snacks on bread in the Basque style), while the upstairs restaurant offers something a bit more sophisticated (and substantial).
 If the weather’s good, get there early to ensure you get a spot on the outdoor deck.

-Fully equipped to keep you comfortable in the fickle Melbourne weather (think retractable awnings, misters and radiant heating), Loop Roof is a city centre escape where you’ll be delighted by the funky décor, 90s hip hop and quirky cocktails (share-size cocktails are served in brightly coloured watering cans).
-The food is top notch, as well, evidenced by the snaking line up out the door.
+Fully equipped to keep you comfortable in the fickle Melbourne weather (think retractable awnings, misters and radiant heating), Loop Roof is a city centre escape where you’ll be delighted by the funky décor, 90s hip hop and quirky cocktails.
+The food is top notch as well, evidenced by the snaking line up out the door.
 Get there early to ensure you don’t get stuck waiting.

 The Rooftop at QT Hotel